gregn610/www.gregnicol.uk/src/terraform/modules/www-cicd/README.md

 # www-cicd
-Terrafrom module to put a CI/CD process on top of an S3+Cloudfront website
+Terraform module to put a CI/CD publishing process on top of an S3+Cloudfront website